uw-fhir/OpenMRS-FHIR-Webinars/Webinar-1-Intro-to-FHIR/overview-post.md

 1. Recognize the basic features and uses of modern **web APIs** & how **FHIR fits** in as a RESTful API.

+* I generally like action statments, they sound simpler..."Understand the FHIR standard...."

 2. Have a general **understanding** of the FHIR standard for health care data exchange, including an overview of the **history**, **purpose**, **scope**, the **adoption** and **implementation** situation.
     * Identify gaps between the spec and its implementations
     * Understand what functionality & features are **NOT** part of FHIR

+*"Be aware of ..."

 3. Have a general **awareness** of major **projects**, **collaborations**, **implementations**, and **technologies** that use or focus on FHIR.

+*"Complete a FHIR tutorial..."

 4. Work through a FHIR tutorial that **queries** data from a **FHIR endpoint** to implement a simple cardiovascular risk calculator.

+*"Explore FHIR..."

 5. Be able to explore FHIR independently through provided access to **projects**, **readings**, **tutorials**, and other useful resources